gameplay-solutions/MARS-Engine/README.md

 ![Gameplay Solutions Logo](http://gameplay.solutions/wp-content/uploads/2017/11/GSLogo_large-300x169.png)
 # What is MARS?
 MARS is a Open Source 3D Game Engine in development by Gameplay.Solutions.
 The goal of MARS is to be a Platform Agnostic solution to creating games, allowing anyone to be able to make a game regardless of the OS they are currently using.

+The idea for MARS originally came about when we wanted to create something unique, something that was our own.
+A Game Engine seemed like a huge task and a large challenge which added to the the enjoyment of working on it.

+MARS is 100% a passion project, we work on it because we enjoy it.
+We have the hope of being able to present MARS as a workable Engine at some point, however that isn't the point of the project.

 # Planned Features
 - [ ] Completely abstracted Rendering API with the ability to hotswap the renderer you are using with a simple console command.